EngineeringSoftware/finerts/README.md

 ### appendix.pdf
 Contains the appendix of the paper.

+### python
+Contains the python scripts used in the evaluation.

 ## Citation
 If you have used FineRTS in a research project, please cite the research paper in any related publication: